divio/divio-cloud-docs/how-to/flask-create-deploy.rst

     CMD uwsgi --http=0.0.0.0:80 --module="flaskr:create_app()"
     CMD gunicorn --bind=0.0.0.0:80 --forwarded-allow-ips="*" "flaskr:create_app()"

-(change the version of Python if required, and select the ``CMD`` to start your preferred gateway server).
+You may need to change the version of Python, and should also select the ``CMD`` that will start your preferred gateway server for production - if you're not using the ``flaskr`` example, you'll need to amend the name in the command too.

 ..  _flask-create-deploy-requirements: